Using your home for business

-You can also claim a percentage of the interest you pay on your mortgage — but you can’t claim repayments of the principal.
-There’s no GST on this, so it doesn’t matter if you’re registered for GST or not.
+You can also claim a percentage of the interest you pay on your mortgage — but you cannot claim repayments of the principal.
+There’s no GST on this, so it does not matter if you’re registered for GST or not.

 Talk to your insurer to make sure you’ll be covered under your insurance if you work from home.
-Household insurance doesn’t cover your property if you use it for work.
+Household insurance does not cover your property if you use it for work.

 Claiming phone costs

 - use your home landline for business calls and run your business from your house, you can claim 50% of the line rental

 - have a separate phone line for your business, you can claim 100% of that line — but nothing for your home landline